ARM-software/vscode-cmsis-csolution/README.md

 #### On macOS

-Some unsigned binaries need to be de-quarantined before you can run them.
-This is only required for newer versions of macOS.
+Some unsigned binaries must be de-quarantined before you can run them.
+It is only required for newer versions of macOS.

 Run the command from the terminal: